I2PC/docs/docs/Installation/InstallationNotes/index.rst

 by cmake)** (or similar)

 That appears in new versions of Cmake with older versions of the enviroment Scipion created with gcc-10.
+To solve it, you can try to:

+\* Reinstall the library libstdcxx on the base enviroment of Conda ``conda install -c conda-forge libstdcxx-ng``

+\* Simply removing the offending libstdc++.so file will normally resolve this issue.

+or

-To solve it, you may add the path of the conda lib in the LD_LIBRARY_PATH to avoid that the new Cmake tries to read older \*.so files.
+\* Add the path of the conda lib in the LD_LIBRARY_PATH to avoid that the new Cmake tries to read older \*.so files.
 Write the next line in the .bashrc
 file: